PhilChodrow/UCLA-website/feedback.md

 *I learned so much from this quarter.
 I feel the blogs were very helpful for me to understand the lectures and Dr. Chodrow always answers questions in a very clear way.
 He also makes the class super welcoming.
 The project is difficult but I'm really surprised that we were able to accomplish what we have.
 It's a unique experience.* <br> - PIC16B, Spring '21

+*This class was fast-paced, but not unmangeable--it did challenge me, but in a good way.* <br> - PIC16B, Fall '21

 <!-- *This quarter I feel like my coding skills faced a sharp learning curve.
 Not only did I learn so much, but I also enjoyed what I was doing because I was able to understand it and felt motivated to do so.
 I think the structure of this class helped me really stay on top of things and not fall behind too often, which was really helpful in the overall experience.* <br> - PIC16A, Winter '21 -->

 ## Course Environment